sdss/sdsstools/README.md

 ### Extending a YAML file

-`read_yaml_file` provides a non-standard feature that allows to extend one YAML file with another.
-To achieve that you need to add the tag `!extends <base-file>` at the top of the file that you want to extend.
+`read_yaml_file` provides a non-standard feature that allows you to extend one YAML file with another.
+To achieve this you need to add the tag `!extends <base-file>` at the top of the file that you want to extend.
 For example, if you have a file `base.yaml`

 ```yaml
 cat1: